 Figure 1.
 Results for 4DVar applied to the linear advection equation where the initial condition is a square wave.
-We take perfect observations at each point in time and space over the assimilation interval which is 40 time steps.
-The four plots show the initial conditions at t = 0 and the result after 20, 40 and 80 time steps.
-4DVar leads to oscillations in the initial condition.
+We take imperfect observations every 20 points in space and every 2 time steps.
+4DVar leads to bad oscillations in the initial condition and also to a phase error in the forecast.

 Figure 2.
-Results for $L_1$ -regularisation for the same data as in Figure 1.
+Results for L_1 regularisation for the same data as in Figure 1.

 Figure 3.
-Results for mixed TV $L_1$ - $L_2$ -norm regularisation for the same data as in Figure 1.
-Mixed TV $L_1$ - $L_2$ -norm regularisation gives the best possible result for the initial condition.
+Results for mixed TV L_1 - L_2 -norm regularisation for the same data as in Figure 1.
+Mixed TV L_1 - L_2 -norm regularisation gives the best possible result for the initial condition.